ros-perception/vision_msgs/README.md

   in the Object Recognition Kitchen [4]
   * Custom detectors that use various point-cloud based features to predict object attributes (one example is [5])

+Please see the `vision_msgs_examples` repository for some sample vision pipelines that emit results using the `vision_msgs` format.

 ## References
   * [1] [YOLO](https://pjreddie.com/darknet/yolo/)